awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_settingup.md

 **Important**
 It is highly recommended that you enable GuardDuty in all supported AWS regions\.
 This allows GuardDuty to generate findings about unauthorized or unusual activity even in regions that you are not actively using\.
 This also allows GuardDuty to monitor AWS CloudTrail events for global AWS services such as IAM\.
 If GuardDuty is not enabled in all supported regions, its ability to detect activity that involves global services is reduced\.
    + You can disable GuardDuty at any time to stop it from processing and analyzing AWS CloudTrail events, VPC Flow Logs, and DNS logs\.
-For more information, see [Suspending or Disabling Amazon GuardDuty](guardduty_suspend-disable.md)\.
+For more information, see [Suspending or Disabling GuardDuty](guardduty_suspend-disable.md)\.

 ## Amazon GuardDuty Free Trial<a name="guardduty_free-trial"></a>